aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 > Do you have an idea?
 Don't hesitate to let us know!

 * **Video player**: a video player can be used, but a few changes are needed to make it work.
 * **Recently opened files list**: database that stores the names of the most recently opened files and displays them to the user.
+* **Site to generate qrcodes**: create a website for the application to generate qrcodes, which can be opened locally as the application supports html files.

 <div id='madewith'/>